puppetlabs/puppet-docs/README.markdown

 Puppet Docs
 ===========

-Curated documentation for Puppet.
+Curated documentation for Puppet, and tools for generating a deployable copy of the docs site.

 Installation
 ------------

+The tools and rake tasks for generating the puppet-docs site require Ruby 1.8.7.

-Steps for installing the documentation-generating code:
+To install the documentation-generating code:

 1. Clone the repository: